pbmulinzi/pbmulinzi/README.md

-- 👋 Hi, I’m Peter Mulinzi
+- 👋 Hi, I’m Peter Bukama Mulinzi
 - I'm based in Kampala, Uganda.
 - You can contact me at pbmulinzi@gmail.com
-- 🌱 I’m currently learning C
+- 🌱 I’m currently practicing in C
 - 💞️ I’m diligent with studying and writing code, I look forward to learning from senior people here, and perhaps collaborate on development related projects

 <!---